Middle Kingdom Mysteries

 Enjoy the best, most authentic Peking Duck you’ve ever tasted!

-This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation, all breakfasts and most dinners and lunches.
+This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation and some breakfasts.

 You’re off to see authentic, unmissable China at its finest!
 Throw your last remaining bits in the suitcase and settle into your flight.
 Pretty soon you’ll be touching down in Beijing, where you’ll be strolling around the Hutong district, Beijing's oldest neighbourhood.